gbmhunter/blog/content/electronics/circuit-design/voltage-to-current-converters/_index.md

 _Voltage-to-current converters_ are circuits which **convert an input voltage into an output current**.
 The output current is usually proportional to the input voltage, over some suitable range.

 Many of these circuit designs use op-amps.
-Please see the link:/electronics/components/op-amps[Op-Amp page] for more general information on operational amplifiers.
+Please see the [Op-Amp page](/electronics/components/op-amps) for more general information on operational amplifiers.

 ## Howland Current Source